 We are so lucky living on the South Coast of England.
 The coast line is a short drive away and there are plenty of places to explore.
 Since we got Lola two years ago, we have been taking her on our days out and exploring new places to walk her.
 Dogs love exploring new places as there are so many new smells which is great for their stimulation.
-It’s been a great eye opener for us as well discovering new places to visit, here are my favourite dog walks in Dorset
+It’s been a great eye opener for us as well discovering new places to visit, there are so many great places for dog walking in Dorset.

 Durdle Door is located in West Lulworth, Dorset, accessed via Durdle Door Holiday Park and is part of the Lulworth Estate.
 There is a large car park at the top of the beach which is chargeable by the hour.